-There are lots of viruses in our world.
+There are many viruses in our world.
 With so many out there, we need categories, subcategories, titles, and names to keep track of them all.
-There a bunch of “flu viruses”, but each one of the group is an individual and deserves its own name.
-What is termed the “flu virus” actually has a proper scientific name – it is the one the virus would use to sign all of it’s official documents.
+There are a bunch of “flu viruses,” but each one of the group is an individual and deserves its own name.
+What is termed the “flu virus” actually has a proper scientific name–it is the name that the virus would use to sign all of its official documents.

 There are three broad categories of influenza viruses that affect humans: A, B, and C. How is that for simple?
-Type A is the most concerning category as these are the viruses affect us humans and certain animals.
-Because the Type A viruses has so many potential hosts (humans and animals), it can spread faster and has a more genetically complicated structure than Type B and C. Common hosts for Type A influenza virus are monkeys, pigs, chickens, and humans.
+Type A is the most concerning category as these are the viruses that affect us humans and certain animals.
+Since the Type A viruses have so many potential hosts (humans and animals), it can spread rapidly and has a more genetically complicated structure than Type B and C. Common hosts for the Type A influenza virus are monkeys, pigs, chickens, and humans.

-Humans have been around a long time.
+Humans have been around for a long time.
 Our immune system is one of the main reasons we have been able to survive for so long.
-Yes we live in a world of dirt, viruses, bacteria, fungus, parasites, splinters, and bad drivers.
-But, we happen to have a dynamic, powerful, and very successful immune system to protect us from these threats.
+Yes, we live in a world full of dirt, viruses, bacteria, fungus, parasites, splinters, and bad drivers.
+However, we happen to have a dynamic, powerful, and very successful immune system which protects us from these threats.

-In addition to the every day defenses that we share with animals – things like skin, hair, stomach acid, roaming cells called macrophages that eat the occasional invader, we have a specialized, specific system of cells that can react to viral invasions call the “immune response.”
+In addition to the every day defenses that we share with animals–things like skin, hair, stomach acid, roaming cells called macrophages that eat the occasional invader–we also have a specialized system of cells that can react to viral invasions known as the “immune response.”
 This system is only reserved for special occasions like big viral invasions that have overwhelmed our daily “non-specific” defenses.

 Our immune response uses antibodies and specialized “Killer T-Cells” that are specifically designed to kill off one specific invader.
-For example, if influenza virus called H1N1 invades, your smart immune cells will develop a specific “weapon”, antibodies, and particular Killer T-Cells, just for that virus.
-The time that immune response is figuring out the best weapons against the invader, and then using the antibodies and Killer T-Cells” against the virus is the time that you feel sick.
-You may have a fever, feel tired, achy, sore throat, and be generally grumpy and whiny.
+For example, if the influenza virus called H1N1 invades, your smart immune cells will develop a specific “weapon,” antibodies, and particular Killer T-Cells, just for that virus.
+The time that immune response is figuring out the best weapons for the invader, and then using the antibodies and Killer T-Cells” against the virus is the time when you feel sick.
+You may have a fever, feel tired, feel achy, have a sore throat, and be generally grumpy and whiny.

 But wait, there’s more!

 Vaccinations try to mimic the process outlined above.
-The idea is to give you a small dose (often the virus is killed or chopped up to make it inactive) that will kick off your immune response.
-The result will be the creation of memory cells for that specific virus – so the second time you are invaded by that virus, which would happen while you were out living your life, your immune response will kick in quickly and effectively stop the invasion before you ever notice it.
+The idea is to give you a small dose (often the virus is killed or disected to make it inactive) that will kick off your immune response.
+The result will be the creation of memory cells for that specific virus–so the second time you are invaded by that virus, which would happen while you were out living your life, your immune response will kick in quickly and effectively to stop the invasion before you ever notice it.

-The catch – it’s all about the details.
-You can have a vaccination for one specific virus only.
+The catch–it’s all about the details.
+You can only have a vaccination for one specific virus.
 If you are vaccinated for the virus called H1N1, you are not protected from the virus called H2N2.
-This is why there is so much speculation about the exact virus that will be invading in any particular year – we have get the right one to make the vaccination from or else we will effectively miss the target.
+This is why there is so much speculation about the exact virus that will be invading in any particular year–we have get the right one to make the vaccination or else we will effectively miss the target.

 The virus that causes the flu, influenza, is different than the virus that causes the common cold, the rhinovirus.
-Your flu vaccination can prevent “the flu”, but it will not prevent the common cold.
-And remember, it will prevent against one specific type of influenza virus.
+Your flu vaccination can prevent “the flu,” but it will not prevent the common cold.
+And remember, it will only prevent one specific type of influenza virus.